-The stage of a cancer is a measure of how far it has spread.
-A staging system is a standard way for the cancer care team to describe the extent of this spread.
-For most types of cancer, the stage is one of the most important factors in selecting treatment options and in determining the outlook (prognosis).
+For most types of cancer, the stage of the cancer – a measure of how far it has spread – is one of the most important factors in selecting treatment options and in determining a person's outlook (prognosis).

 But tumors of the brain and spinal cord differ in some important ways from cancers in other parts of the body.
 One of the main reasons other cancers are dangerous is that they can spread throughout the body.
 Tumors starting in the brain or spinal cord can spread to other parts of the central nervous system, but they almost never spread to other organs.
-These tumors are dangerous because they can interfere with essential functions of the brain.
+These tumors are dangerous because they can interfere with essential brain functions.

-Because tumors in the brain or spinal cord almost never spread to other parts of the body, there is no formal staging system for them.
+Because tumors in the brain or spinal cord almost never spread to other parts of the body, they do not have a formal staging system like most other cancers.
 Some of the important factors that help determine a person’s outlook include:

 If you have a brain or spinal cord tumor, talk to your doctor to learn more about how these and other factors might affect your outlook and treatment options.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Dorsey JF, Salinas RD, Dang M, et al. Chapter 63: Cancer of the central nervous system.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.